angular/components/src/material/slider/slider.md

 `matSliderEndThumb` into it.
 Each thumb has its own value, but both are still constrained by the slider's `min` and `max` values.
-The `matSliderStartThumb` cannot have a value greater than that of the `matSliderEndThumb` and the `matSliderEndThumb` cannot have a value less than that of `matSliderStartThumb`, though they both may have the same value.
+The `matSliderStartThumb` cannot have a value greater than that of the `matSliderEndThumb` and the `matSliderEndThumb` cannot have a value less than that of the `matSliderStartThumb`, though they both may have the same value.

 ```html
 <mat-slider>